-ODOT is developing a Climate Action Plan to help Oregon achieve a cleaner transportation future and address the impacts of climate change and extreme weather on the transportation system.
-It will be ODOT’s 5-year plan to address the impacts of climate change in Oregon.
-Specifically, the plan will include actions to reduce greenhouse gas emissions from transportation, improve climate justice and make the transportation system more resilient to extreme weather events.
+The Climate Action Plan 2021-2026 is ODOT’s 5-year plan for work to address the impacts of climate change and extreme weather on the transportation system in Oregon.
+The plan includes actions ODOT is taking between 2021-2026 to reduce greenhouse gas emissions from transportation, improve climate justice and make the transportation system more resilient to extreme weather events.

-Why do we need a Climate Action Plan?
+Why do we need a Climate Action Plan

 Climate is a critical lens by which ODOT will make decisions and investments, balanced alongside other important considerations like equity, safety, and the economy.
 ODOT recognizes of the importance of reducing carbon emissions from transportation and the impacts climate is having on moving people and goods in the state.